apache/nuttx/configs/samv71-xult/README.txt

     2. Basic touchscreen/LCD configuration settings are discussed above in the paragraph entitled, "maXTouch Xplained Pro".

-    3. Like the nsh configuration, this configuratino has the serial console setup to used with an Aduino serial shield (UART3).
+    3. Like the nsh configuration, this configuration has the serial console setup to used with an Aduino serial shield (UART3).
 NOTE: Use of EXT1 conflicts with the Arduino RXD pin (PD28).
 You cannot put the maXTouch Xplained in EXT1 and also use the Arduion RXD/TXD pins as your serial console.
-Hence, this configuration assumes that you have the maXTouch Xplained Pro connected via EXT2.

        If you need to use EXT1, you will have to re-configure the serial console on a different UART/USART.
+The LCD (EXT4) is configured by default.

+    4. Support for the ILI8488 LCD is enabled.
+Only the RGB mode is support at present.
+As a consequence, the maXTouch Xplained Pro must be connected at the LCD (EXT4) connector.
+This mode requires:

+         CONFIG_SAMV71XULT_MXTXPLND_LCD=y : Must be connect in LCD (EXT4)
+         CONFIG_SAMV7_SMC=y               : SMC/EBI support
+         CONFIG_SAMV7_XDMAC=y             : XDMAC support

+    5. The appx/examples/nxlines is enalbed as a built-in application.

-    4. When the maXTouch Xplained is connect via EXT2, a new I2C address appears at address 0x4a:
+    6. When the maXTouch Xplained is connected (in any position), a new I2C address appears at address 0x4a:

         nsh> i2c dev 3 77
              0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f